michaeltlombardi/pentola/content/01-core-mechanics/action-resolution.md

    The referee decides that a test is required and directs Cerise to test against her Bone, adding any relevant bonuses she may have.
 3. Cerise is locked into a steel vault and needs to escape.
    In this scenario failure to kick open the door means that Cerise remains locked in the vault.
-   However, the referee notes that the vault door is nearly a foot thick and that Cerise's stated approach - kicking down the door - is simply impossible.
+   However, the referee notes that the vault door is nearly a foot thick and that Cerise's stated approach—kicking down the door—is simply impossible.
    The referee declares that Cerise kicks the steel door but fails to open it.
 {{< /aside >}}